Is a 15-year mortgage better?

 Talk To Your Lender First

-If you just send extra money to your lender without explanation, they may be confused.
-They may assume you’re making advanced payments and might apply the extra funds to paying interest in advance rather than applying it towards the loan principal.
+If you just send extra money to your mortgage lender without explanation, they may be confused.
+They may assume you’re making advanced payments and might apply the extra funds to paying mortgage interest in advance rather than applying it towards the loan principal.

 So talk to your lender before you pay any extra.
 Make sure they understand what you want to do and follow up with a letter to confirm the conversation so you have a paper trail for your records.